+You can remove the burner parts for cleaning; see 'Cleaning Your Cooker'.
 You should wipe the enamel top surface of the cooker around the hotplate burners as soon as possible after spills occur.
 Try to wipe them off while the enamel is still warm.